shwetapoojaryr/shwetapoojaryr/README.md

  AI/Data Project – Data curation, evaluation, or AI-driven insights

-👉 Explore my repositories below to see my work in action.

 ### What I’m Looking For

 I’m currently seeking a Data Analyst role where I can:

  Support data-driven strategies

- Optimize processes and enhance customer experience

- Deliver insights that drive measurable business impact
+ Optimize processes and enhance customer experience Deliver insights that drive measurable business impact

 ### My Philosophy